 - The result should look like this:

 - Follow the instructions in the code comments to customize the link, look and feel of the button.
 For example, on the final line of the code, you will see the website link and button text.

 - After editing the HTML, click on the Annotation Style tab.
 First, change the Background Transparency to 100%.
 Then adjust the annotation box using the green squares and position accordingly.
 As this button 'grows' on hover, ensure that the height is around 70px (avoids cut off), and leave space to the side as shown below.
 There is additional padding in the CSS that will help position the button centrally.
 Once happy, press Apply.

-- If you would like to remove the ability to close the annotation, you can do so within the Advanced Options and toggle the 'Allow the viewer to skip the event and resume the video' to Off
+- If you would like to remove the ability to close the annotation, you can do so within the Advanced Options and toggle the 'Allow the viewer to skip the Action and resume the video' to Off

 - Save and assign to a video in your library.